Trees and treelike structures in dense digraphs: Introduction

 \begin{theorem} \cite{komlos95:_proof_bollob} For all~$\Delta\in\bbn$ and $\alpha > 0$ there exists $n_0$ such that every graph~$G$ of order $n\ge n_0$ with $\delta(G)\ge \bigl(\frac{1}{2}+\alpha\bigr)n$ contains every tree $T$ of order~$n$ with~$\Delta(T)\le \Delta$. \end{theorem}

-\Komlos, \Sarkozy\ and~\Szemeredi\ later strengthened Theorem~\ref{t:KSS}, replacing the constant bound~$\Delta$ by $cn/\log n$, where $c$ is some constant depending on~$\alpha$~\cite{komlos01:spanning_trees_dense}.
+Koml\'os, S\'ark\"ozy and~Szemer\'edi later strengthened Theorem~\ref{t:KSS}, replacing the constant bound~$\Delta$ by $cn/\log n$, where $c$ is some constant depending on~$\alpha$~\cite{komlos01:spanning_trees_dense}.
 Many variations and extensions of Theorem~\ref{t:KSS} have been investigated, e.g.,~\cite{balogh2011local,BHKMPP18,BST09:bandwidth,clemens2015building,KrivKwanSud17:trees_rand_pert}.
 We prove the following directed graph (digraph) analogue of Theorem~\ref{t:KSS}, where minimum degree is replaced by minimum semidegree~$\delta^0(\cdot)$ (the minimum of in- and outdegrees over all vertices) and the maximum degree is replaced by the maximum total degree~$\Delta(\cdot)$ (maximum degree in the underlying tree).

 \begin{theorem} For all~$\Delta\in\bbn$ and $\alpha > 0$ there exists $n_0$ such that every digraph~$G$ of order $n\ge n_0$ with $\delta^0(G)\ge \bigl(\frac{1}{2}+\alpha\bigr)n$ contains every oriented tree $T$ of order~$n$ with~$\Delta(T)\le \Delta$. \end{theorem}